TheStormWeaver/Front-End/ReactJS/01.Intro to React and JSX/README.md

 # Overview
-The apps above are basic react apps, that were created to exercise the basic functional component structure in react.
+The apps above are basic react apps, that were created to exercise the basic functional component structure in react, with the addition of a demo app to test out some of the basics in react.

 # Content
 - React Overview;